 Describing your target market (eg young adults, pensioners, vegetarians) in detail is an effective way of demonstrating your awareness of exactly who will be making up the majority of your customers.
 Your sales will largely be decided by the take up of your product or service by this sector of the population.

-Digging deeper into the demographics of your chosen market segment will allow you to focus even more clearly on your goals and proves to an investor that you have done your research.
-There are a whole range of demographics to choose from, including gender, age and income range, occupation and level of education.
+Digging deeper into the demographics of your chosen market segment will allow you to focus even more clearly on your goals and prove to an investor that you have done your research.
+There is a whole range of demographics to choose from, including gender, age and income range, occupation and level of education.

 Know your enemy!
 Unless you’ve come up with a brand new invention, you’ll almost certainly have a certain number of competitors already out there.
 You should identify your most direct competitors and find out about the strengths and weaknesses of their products, services and business operations.